 From simple limb rotation to complicated and strenuous poses, yoga has been a perfect combination of physical flexibility and harmony of the mind.
-Moreover, this particular technique developed by Rishimunis has been a subject of great interest even among scientists.
+Moreover, this particular technique developed by ancient sages has been a subject of great interest even among scientists.
 No wonder that many types of research on yoga have been done to find out the actual science behind the process of uplifting human health.

 List of Best Medical Research on Yoga

-So, here are few of those fascinating and praiseworthy researches that have beautifully proven the benefits of yoga on the health of the people all across the globe.
+So, here are a few of those fascinating and praiseworthy researches that have beautifully proven the benefits of yoga on the health of the people all across the globe.

 1. Effects of Yoga on Stress and Inflammatory Factors In Patients With Chronic Low Back Pain

 This study was a non- randomized controlled trial which was done by Hye Kyung Cho, Woongjoon Moon, and Jaehee Kim of Korea on premenopausal women who were under chronic lower back pain.
 This research was based on the effects that yoga has mostly on function, stress level, and inflammatory factors of the chronic lower back pain of those women after 12 weeks yoga program.

 The results were mind-blowing as, it showed that the cortisol level and the TNF –alpha had decreased notably; similarly, back flexibility had improved remarkably.
 However, the CRP did not alter, but this fascinating research did show, with no doubt, that yoga could bring a severe positive result on the health of people.